Targeted and industry-specific file indicators

 The most recent returned value can be 60 seconds before the current time.

-• Allows selecting a category to filter the results by a specific industry.
+- Allows selecting a category to filter the results by a specific industry.
 Supported values: apt, configuration, exploit, financial, ransomware, retail.
-If the user doesn't have access to the requested category, or if the category doesn't exist, the query will return a 403 Forbidden response
+If the user doesn't have access to the requested category, or if the category doesn't exist, the query will return a

-• An optional parameter that defines the response format.
-Supported values are xml and json.
-The default is xml and it is returned if this parameter is not provided in the request.
+and it is returned if this parameter is not provided in the request. - Optional

 Response format